mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 }
 ```

-In my demo app, the end result looks like this, with the segmented control being
+The result looks like this, with a segmented control that is used to change data:
-used to switch data source:

 ![Image](img/15-app.png)

-...and that's it!
+And...

 # That's a wrap!

 Well done!
-You have now created an app with abstract protocols from scratch then
+You have created an app with abstract protocols, then added Alamofire,
-added both Alamofire, object mapping and Realm to the mix.
-You have also touched
+object mapping and Realm to the mix.
+You have also added request retry and adapt
-on how to easily retry and adapt requests using Alamofire's `RequestRetrier` and
+mechanisms with Alamofire's `RequestRetrier` and `RequestAdapter` protocols.
+Wow!
-`RequestAdapter` protocols.

-In the demo app, which you can find [here](https://github.com/danielsaidi/AlamofireRealmDemo),
-I have added a example code to list data in a table view and navigate to a movie
-detail page.
-Check it out if you want to see everything in action.

 I hope this was helpful.
-Please let me know what you think.
+Please let me know what you think, and do not hesistate
+to throw any thoughts or ideas you have at me.

 All the best